Underwriting for Mortgage Options For Real Estate Investment

 Before I made my next rental purchase, I did extensive research on mortgage financing.
 Looking back on my first failed transactions, If someone shared these lesser-known aspects of rental property loans, it would have saved me much grief.
 We all know that getting a mortgage is never cheap or free of headaches.
 However, getting a loan for an investment property can be even trickier.

-Know the Current Mortgage Underwriting Limits
+Know the Current Limits

 Fannie Mae, as of the time of this writing, allows investors to have a maximum of ten loans.
 If you work with a lender that will go up to the limit, they may help you with a plan to help you take advantage of the ten loan limit.
-Despite the allowance of ten loans by Fannie Mae, many lenders have ratcheted back their mortgage underwriting to loan on up to four loans to limit their risk.
-Knowing this, you have to research lenders to find the ones that have mortgage underwriting guidelines that will go up to the ten loan limit.
+Despite the allowance of ten loans by Fannie Mae, many lenders have ratcheted back their mortgage underwriter to loan on up to four loans to limit their risk.
+Knowing this, you have to research lenders to find the ones that have mortgage guidelines that will go up to the ten loan limit.

-Investor-Friendly Mortgage Underwriting
+Investor-Friendly Mortgage Underwriter

 When you purchase a rental property, your long-term strategy needs to develop a robust and reliable team of lenders.
 Early on in my real estate investing career, I made a plethora of mistakes.
-One of those was using a company with mortgage underwriting that had no interest in or experience with real estate investment loan requirements.
+One of those was using a company with mortgage underwriter that had no interest in or experience with real estate investment loan requirements.

 Because of this, I spent considerable time explaining my strategy and ensuring they worked toward my objectives.